snapshot-labs/snapshot-docs/space-handbook/nft-voting/most-common-erc-721.md

 In Snapshot, the `balanceOf` method is applied to both the **erc721** and **erc20** strategies.
 The main difference in their implementation is that the decimal of an NFT should always be set to **0**.&#x20;

 {% hint style="info" %}
-All NFTs strategies can be combined with other Voting Strategies, like for example `erc20-balance-of` or `whitelist`.
-The results of each Strategy are summed up to result in the final Voting Power of each user.
+All NFTs strategies can be combined with other Voting strategies, like for example `erc20-balance-of` or `whitelist`.
+The results of each Strategy are summed up to result in the final Voting power of each user.
 {% endhint %}

 ### [erc721](https://snapshot.org/#/strategy/erc721)